matthieudeluze/perf/README.md

-A collection of the best practices and resources to optimize your application performance.
+A collection of the best practices and resources to optimize your application performances